Motion planning and control of a planar polygonal linkage: Moduli spaces of planar polygonal linkages

 Here is a (far from complete) summary of facts about $M(L)$:

-\begin{itemize} \item If no configuration of $L$ fits a straight line, then $M(L)$ is a smooth $(n-3)$-dimensional manifold.
+\begin{itemize} \item If no configuration of $L$ fits a straight line, or, equivalently, $L$ does not lie on a wall, then $M(L)$ is a smooth $(n-3)$-dimensional manifold.
 In this case, the linkage is called \textit{generic} \cite{KapovichMillson}.
-Throughout the paper we consider only generic linkages. \item The topological type of $M(L)$ depends only on the chamber of $L$ \cite{KapovichMillson}.
+Throughout the paper we consider only generic linkages. \item The topological type of the moduli space $M(L)$ depends only on the chamber containing $L$ \cite{KapovichMillson}.

-\item As it was shown in \cite{Pan}, $M(L)$ admits a structure of a regular cell complex.
-The combinatorics is very much related (but not identical) to the combinatorics of the permutahedron.
-The construction is explained later in this section. \end{itemize}
+\item $M(L)$ admits a structure of a regular cell complex \cite{Pan}.
+The combinatorics is very much related (but not identical) to the combinatorics of the permutohedron.
+The construction is explained later in this section. \item Definition \ref{defn2} implies that the moduli space $M(L)$, as well as the cell structure, does not depend on the permutation of the edgelengths $l_i$.
+More precisely, for any permutation $\sigma \in S_n$, there exists a canonical isomorphism between $M(L)$ and $M(\sigma(L))$, which maintains the cell structures.